Energy Saving Trust: History and purpose

 Energy Saving Trust was formally established in November 1992.
-It was formed, as a public-private partnership, in response both to the director-general of Ofgas's 1991 proposal to increase energy efficiency in methane gas use, and to the global June 1992 Earth Summit call to reduce greenhouse gas emissions and prevent global warming and climate change.
+It was formed as a public-private partnership in response both to the director-general of Ofgas's 1991 proposal to increase energy efficiency in natural gas use, and to the global June 1992 Earth Summit call to reduce greenhouse gas emissions and prevent global warming and climate change.
 In the wake of energy-supplier privatisation in the UK, Energy Saving Trust was also specifically formed as an instrument to ensure energy conservation and carbon-emission reduction in a free-market environment.
 The structure, scope, nature, and funding of Energy Saving Trust's activities and programmes have varied over the years due to governmental policy changes; however its primary focus – on consumers and households – has remained the same.
 It is the largest provider of energy-saving advice, and has affected significant and measurable savings of energy, money, and carbon.

 Energy Saving Trust's main goals are to achieve the sustainable use of energy and to cut carbon dioxide emissions.
 It acts as a bridge between consumers, government, trade, businesses, third sector organisations, local authorities, and the energy market.
 Energy Saving Trust's target audience is consumers, local authorities, energy companies, and policy makers.
 Among other activities, they provide: